aya-alsek/BuildWise/docs/discovery/high-level-user-journey.md

 * Is the user associated with a university, training organization, or other institution?

 Not all questions are required for every user.

+If the user enters BuildWise through a team invitation, the system already knows that the user is joining a specific team/project.
+Therefore, the user does not need to independently choose between Solo and Team for that project.

 The purpose of onboarding is not to collect information for its own sake, but to provide BuildWise with enough context to personalize the initial project setup and guidance.